 In the United States, 1 in 10 patients are affected by penicillin allergy.
-And in the hospital, approximately 1 in 4 patients have a penicillin allergy listed on their medical record.
+In the hospital, approximately 1 in 4 patients have a penicillin allergy listed on their medical record.
 If you carry this diagnosis, you are not alone!

 What have we learned?